scanoss/papi/protobuf/scanoss/api/common/v2/README.md

 ## Usage

-`ComponentRequest` and `ComponentBatchRequest` are used by SCANOSS API services for component analysis.
+`ComponentRequest` and `ComponentsRequest` are used by SCANOSS API services for component analysis.
 See individual service documentation for specific endpoints and examples.

 **Note**: Some legacy services still use the deprecated `PurlRequest` message type, which will be migrated to `ComponentRequest` in future versions.